Deploy real-time reporting (RTR)

 FROM sys.databases;

--- View ODSE tables with CDC enabled
+-- View ODSE tables with Change Data Capture enabled

 USE NBS_ODSE;